Can the strong interactions between hadrons be determined using femtoscopy?

 where $\hat {\bf p}$ is the cms momentum operator.
 It can easily be calculated numerically in momentum space.
 Notice that the considered transformation acts only in the S-wave.
 To be specific, consider two different transformations corresponding to the parameters $\alpha = 1.0\mbox{ fm}^{-1}$, $\beta = 0.25\mbox{ fm}^{-1}$ (set-I) and $\alpha = 0.7\mbox{ fm}^{-1}$, $\beta = 2.0\mbox{ fm}^{-1}$ (set-II).
 These transformations significantly affect the S-wave momentum-space matrix elements of the interaction as shown in Fig.~\ref{fig1}.
 Yet, physical observables are, of course, independent of the choice of basis in the Hilbert space.
 In particular, we have verified that the phase shifts calculated from $\hat V_{\rm Alice}$, $\hat V_{\rm Bob\mbox{-}I}$ and $\hat V_{\rm Bob\mbox{-}II}$ agree with each other to machine precision, see Fig.~\ref{fig0}.
 In contrast, the correlation functions calculated by Bob under the assumption of the universal source term, $\hat S^{\rm Bob}_{12} = \hat S^{\rm Alice}_{12}$, are as expected different from the result found by Alice, as depicted by the red lines in Fig.~\ref{fig2}.
 To restore the result for $C(k)$ obtained by Alice, the source term needs to be brought into Bob's convention by applying the UT, $\hat S^{\rm Bob}_{12} = \hat U \hat S^{\rm Alice}_{12} \hat U^\dagger$, see the right column of Fig.~\ref{fig1} and blue lines in Fig.~\ref{fig2}.

 {\it Scheme dependence in chiral EFT.---}The above example shows that off-shell ambiguities of the interaction potentials can result in a large model dependence of the correlation function if the source term is assumed to be universal.
 On the other hand, realistic models of had\-ro\-nic interactions are constrained by physical principles like, e.g., pion-exchange dominance at large distances and often share similarities when it comes to modeling of the short-distance behavior.
 The remaining off-shell ambiguities may therefore be expected to be less pronounced in practice.
 In this context, it is instructive to examine how scheme dependence manifests itself in chiral EFT for nuclear forces, \cite{Epelbaum:2008ga,Machleidt:2011zz,Epelbaum:2019kcf}, the most extensively studied and best understood hadronic interactions.
-Leaving aside the (significant) ambiguity from the choice of the regulator, the inherent scheme dependence in nuclear chiral EFT first shows up at fourth expansion order (N$^3$LO), stemming from the long-range relativistic corrections that depend on two arbitrary phases \cite{Friar:1999sj,Bernard:2011zr} and three short-range interactions contributing to the $^1$S$_0$, $^3$S$_1$ and $^3$S$_1$-$^3$D$_1$ potentials \cite{Reinert:2017usi}.
-The corresponding five parameters can be chosen arbitrarily, subject to the naturalness constraint, and their values can be changed by applying suitable UTs, see Supplemental Material~\cite{SuppMat} for explicit expressions.
+As discussed in the Supplemental Material~\cite{SuppMat}, such ambiguous contributions depend on several arbitrary parameters, whose values can be changed by applying suitable UTs (subject to the naturalness constraint).
 Importantly, such UTs also induce many-body interactions and exchange currents.
-This shows, once again, that various scheme-dependent quantities such as two-body interactions, three-body forces (3BFs) and exchange currents must be used {\it consistently with each other} to avoid an uncontrollable model dependence.
+This shows, once again, that various scheme-dependent quantities such as two-body interactions, three-body forces (3BFs) and exchange currents must be used {\it consistently with each other} to avoid any uncontrollable model dependence.